 No easy access to the facility schedule.

 When your schedule “lives” on the hard drive of a local computer, there’s no way to share it in real time with your employees, or even view it yourself from home, on your phone or from any other location.
-Changing the schedule requires re-sending it to anyone who needs it, and employees often use their own customized systems such as day planners, which leaves room for confusion.
+Changing the schedule requires re-sending it to anyone who needs it.
+Employees often use their own customized systems such as day planners, which leaves room for confusion.

 No easy way to track changes.